bioinf-mcb/metagenome_assembly/README.md

 ## Requirements
  - `Docker`
  - `conda` for building the environment
  - Python

 ## 1. Installation
 ### 1. Clone the repository
  - `git clone www.github.com/crusher083/metagenome_assembly`
 ### 2. Create a conda environment
  - `conda env create -f pipeline.yml`
 ### 3. Install Cromwell
 Use the `setup_cromwell.py` script to download and install it.
     - `python src/setup_cromwell.py --save_path SAVE_PATH`
 ## 2. Run the pipeline!
 ### Attention: The pipeline was tested on two samples with 4.3 Gb and 2.7 Gb in 2 parallel jobs, 16 CPU cores and 64 Gb RAM each.
 Time may vary significantly depending on your system and sequencing depth
-### 1. Quality control and assembly
+### 1. Quality control
 This step will perform quality control of your reads with `Kneaddata` and assemble quality-controlled reads into contigs using `MegaHIT`.

  - Requirements
    - `input_folder` - path to directory with paired shotgun sequencing files. (`fastq.gz`, `fastq`, `fq.gz`, `fq`)
-   - `bt2_index` - path to a directory with a Bowite2 index.
-In case the folder doesn't contain an index, the user would be proposed to download GRCh38 index used for the decontamination of metagenomic samples from human DNA.
+   - `db_path` - path to a directory with a RQCFilter Data.
+In case the folder doesn't contain a database, it would be downloaded to the path.
     - `output_folder` - path to a directory where the results will be saved.
  - Optional arguments
    - `thread_num` - number of threads to use. (default: 1)